RagingRyann/kickstarter-analysis/README.md

-# kickstarter-analysis
+# Analysis of Worldwide Kickstarter Attempts
-Analyzing Kickstarter data to help Louise with her project.
+Completed analysis to assist Louise in decision-making with her own kickstarter campaign.
+---